Jonny Otto: Wolverhampton Wanderers

-Jonny marked his 100th competitive appearance for Wolves on 18 March 2022 by scoring the first goal in the 3–2 home loss to Leeds United, his first goal since July 2020.
+Jonny marked his 100th competitive game for Wolves on 18 March 2022 by scoring the first goal in the 3–2 home loss to Leeds United, his first goal since July 2020.
 He repeated the feat in the subsequent match, a 2–1 home defeat of local rivals Aston Villa.

+On 31 March 2023, Jonny was awarded with the Premier League Goal of the Month, courtesy of his 41-yard shot in the 4–2 home loss to Leeds thirteen days earlier.
+This also represented the first occasion a club player had won the accolade since its creation in 2016.

+Despite being placed on the transfer list at the beginning of the 2023–24 season, Jonny rejected offers to return to Spain; he then informed his team's hierarchy that he wanted to 'fight for his place.'
+However, having made only three appearances up until that point, on 4 December it was revealed that the week before a match against Arsenal at the Emirates, he was excluded from the squad after swinging an elbow at under-21 player Tawanda Chirewa and spitting at coaching staff during a training session.
+Four days later, sporting director Matt Hobbs announced that the player would not train with the main squad until the end of January, while manager Gary O'Neil said that he could eventually make his return in case he was not transferred during the winter transfer window; however, after five and a half years at Wolverhampton, on 26 January 2024 his contract was cancelled by mutual consent.

+PAOK

+On 29 January 2024, Jonny signed a one-and-a-half-year deal with Super League Greece club PAOK.
+He won the national championship in his debut campaign, contributing 12 matches to the feat.

+Later career

+The 31-year-old Jonny returned to his country in July 2025, agreeing to a two-year contract at top-tier Deportivo Alavés.

 International career

 After playing for Spain at under-18, under-19, under-20 and under-21 levels, Jonny was called up to the full side on 26 May 2015, for a friendly with Costa Rica and a UEFA Euro 2016 qualifier against Belarus.
 He did not take part in any of those matches, however.

 Jonny won his first cap for his country on 11 October 2018, contributing to a 4–1 friendly defeat of Wales at the Millennium Stadium after replacing César Azpilicueta in the 63rd minute.

+Personal life

+Jonny was of German descent through his mother.